 Selwyn Youth Council Elections 2020

-If you meet the following criteria, we want to hear from you:
+Elections open in November of each year and if you meet the following criteria, we want to hear from you:

 - Between 12 - 24 years old as at 1 February 2020